 "The Stewart Indian School changed the course of generations of American Indians.
-For more than 90 years American Indian children were removed from their homelands, family and culture with profound impacts on their lives.
-The Stewart Indian School Living Legacy preserves their stories and cultural legacy Never to be Forgotten."
+For more than 90 years American Indian children were removed from their homelands, family, and culture with profound impacts on their lives.
+The Stewart Indian School Living Legacy preserves their stories and cultural legacy,

+Never to be Forgotten."

-First Name Middle Name Las t Name
+First Name Middle Name Last Nan ne

 Maiden Name or Nickname Male Female

-Date of Birth (month/day/year) Place of B irth
+Date of Birth (month/day/ye ar) Place of Birth

 Spouse(s)

-Current Mailing Add dress
+Current Mailing Address

-Street Address (if di fferent than your mailing addr ess)
+Street Address (if different tl

 City State Zip Code

-Telephone() Email
+Telephone () Email

-- nt, employed or otherwise inv - wer the following:

-om the Stewart Indian School?
+Please answer the following Years Attended and/or Empl

+Did you graduate from the S

-Military Service (bra nnch/unit/rank)
+Military Service (branch/unit

 When and Where?

-Have you ever been interviewed about your recol lections?
+Have you ever been intervie wed about your recoll ections?
 Yes No

-Is so, when and witl n whom?
+If so, when and with whom?

-If so, please see the nating items to the graphs or artifacts from the Ste "Photos, Archives, and Artifact Museum.
-Select artifacts from Center & Museum on a rotating cts" page in the our collection his workbook that talks on will be displayed in t s about loaning or do- the future Stewart Ind
+Do you have photographs or If so, please see the "Photos nating items to the Museum an School Cultural Center & Archives, and Artifac Select artifacts from ts" page in this we our collection wi orkbook that tall II be displayed ir ks about loaning or do- a the future Stewart Indi-

-to a former student permission to share ve requests from students, eduor staff member.
-If you are we your contact information?
-Ye villing to spea s No k about your experiend ·
+Occasionally we have reques to a former student or staff r permission to share your cor Would you like to be on the nember.
+If you are w itact information?
+Yes illing to speak abo sNo out your experie •

-Would you like to b e on the Stewart Indian Schoo ol contact list ?
-Yes No